-D.E.A.R. operates in the 10-minute roll-call period every day except for Thursdays.
-All students are responsible for providing their own reading material (a fiction or non-fiction book or an appropriate magazine).
+D.E.A.R. operates in the roll-call period every day except for Thursdays.
+All students are responsible for providing their own reading material (a fiction or non-fiction book).
 Teachers monitor each student's organisation skills and their reading progress.
 One of the strengths of the program is that it highlights the importance of reading.
-During the D.E.A.R. period, Year 7 and Year 8 students participate in a literacy program called "Read to Succeed".
-This program rewards students for reading and develops their spelling, word structure and word usage providing further improvements in student literacy.
+During the D.E.A.R. period, selected Year 7 and Year 8 students participate in a reading program with peer and community volunteer readers, resulting in further improvements in student literacy.